Gayle McLaughlin: Chevron

-More than anything else, it is McLaughlin's contentious relationship with the Chevron Corporation that has defined her political history.
-The multinational energy corporation maintains a massive, century-old oil refinery in Richmond, and it has long dominated the city's economy and politics.
+McLaughlin had a contentious relationship with the Chevron Corporation during her political career.
+The multinational energy corporation maintains a refinery in Richmond, and it has long dominated the city's economy and politics.
 After the RPA took root, however, the shift in government caused friction with Chevron, particularly after the McLaughlin administration fought it in court over the payment of various taxes.
-A major fire at the refinery in August 2012 led to another hotly contested lawsuit, this time for "willful and conscious disregard of public safety".
+A major fire at the refinery in August 2012 led to another lawsuit, this time for "willful and conscious disregard of public safety".

-Chevron spent $1.2 million in 2012 to oppose two Richmond Progressive Alliance (RPA) City Council candidates who were critical of the company and to support three that the oil company considered supportive.
-That was the one year that the RPA candidates lost.
-McLaughlin herself was not up for reelection that year, but strongly supported the two RPA candidates with whom she shared progressive values.

 Return to City Council

-Even after her mayoralty ended, Chevron continued to oppose her vigorously, "spending some $3 million – an unheard of amount for a small, local election – to campaign against McLaughlin and her slate" in the 2014 city council elections.
+After her mayoralty ended, Chevron continued to oppose her vigorously, "spending some $3 million – an unheard of amount for a small, local election – to campaign against McLaughlin and her slate" in the 2014 city council elections.
 She was nonetheless elected to the City Council in 2014 and served in this role until July 18, 2017, when she resigned to seek a higher political office.

-McLaughlin is not without critics such as the East Bay Times, which referred to her and the RPA in a 2016 editorial as "the biggest deniers of the city's fiscal crisis."
+McLaughlin was criticized East Bay Times, which referred to her and the RPA in a 2016 editorial as "the biggest deniers of the city's fiscal crisis."

 She and her fellow RPA candidates Eduardo Martinez and Jovanka Beckles all won by wide margins in 2014 despite having been heavily outspent by their opposition.
 The 2016 City Council elections were noticeably quieter in tone, with no financial input from Chevron, according to campaign finance reports.
 Two other RPA candidates, Melvin Willis and Ben Choi, won open seats creating a RPA majority in the City Council.

 In 2016, McLaughlin changed her political party registration from Green Party to NPP ("No Party Preference") so she could vote for U.S. Senator Bernie Sanders in the California presidential primary.

 Campaign for lieutenant governor

 In June 2017, McLaughlin declared her candidacy for lieutenant governor in the California lieutenant gubernatorial election of 2018.
 Her independent campaign refused to accept any corporate contributions.

-Although she ran with no party affiliation, her endorsements include California's Green Party, Our Revolution, and the Peace and Freedom Party.
-The hotly contested primary race saw over $10 million raised by campaigns – "far more than the $7.6 million that candidates raised for the entire election cycle the last time the seat was open in 2010".
-In a crowded field of eight, McLaughlin took 3.6% of the vote.
+Although McLaughlin ran with no party affiliation, her endorsements include the California National Party, the Peninsula chapter of the Democratic Socialists of America, the Green Party of California, Our Revolution, the Peace and Freedom Party, the People's Party, and the Richmond Progressive Alliance.

+The hotly contested primary race saw over $10 million raised by campaigns, "far more than the $7.6 million that candidates raised for the entire election cycle the last time the seat was open in 2010".
+In a crowded field of eight, McLaughlin won 263,364 votes (4.0%).